Dev-Shourov/loan-calculator-js/README.md

 # loan-calculator-js
-This is a load calculator built with vanilla JavaScripth
+This is a load calculator built with vanilla JavaScript